Postgraduate in Blockchain and Web 3.0

-The Postgraduate Course in Blockchain and other DLT technologies is the only program that integrates the technological, legal, and business aspects necessary to build new systems and fintech businesses, and provides a complete overview of the different areas that make up blockchain technology and smart contracts, and their impact on organizations.
+The Postgraduate Course in Blockchain and Web 3.0 is the only program that integrates the technological, legal, and business aspects necessary to build new systems and fintech businesses, and provides a complete overview of the different areas that make up blockchain technology and smart contracts, and their impact on organizations.

 Classes start: 27 January, 2023